isonno/rtor/Readme.md

 does show how to use various JQueryUI elements, and serves as worked example of an HTML5 graphics application.
 I'm also using it as a way to become familiar with Github.

+You can find a ready-to-run version of the code at [saccade.com/rtor](http://www.saccade.com/rtor).

 -J. Peterson, Jan '13